MicrosoftDocs/powerapps-docs/articles/working-with-forms.md

 Let's break this down:

-- On the outside, we have the **Sort** function.
-This takes a table as an argument, a field to sort on, and the direction to sort.
+- On the outside, we have the **Sort** function, which takes three arguments: a table, a field on which to sort, and the direction in which to sort.
-	- The sort direction is taken from the context variable that the **ImageSortUpDown1** control toggles, translating the *true*/*false* value to the constants **Descending** and **Ascending**.
+	- The sort direction is taken from the context variable that toggles when the user selects the **ImageSortUpDown1** control.
+The *true*/*false* value is translated to the constants **Descending** and **Ascending**.
 	- The field to sort on is fixed to **ApproverEmail**.
-If the fields shown in the gallery are changed, this argument will also need to be changed.
+If you change the fields that appear in the gallery, you'll need to change this argument too.

-- On the inside, we have the **Filter** function.
-This takes a table as an argument, and a filter expression to evaluate for each record.
+- On the inside, we have the **Filter** function, which takes a table as an argument and an expression to evaluate for each record.
-	- The filter table is the raw **Assets** data source.
-This is our starting point before filtering or sorting.
+	- The table is the raw **Assets** data source, which is the starting point before filtering or sorting.
-	- The filter expression searches for an instance of the string in **TextSearchBox1** within the **AproverEmail** field.
-Again, if we change the fields shown in the gallery, this argument will also need to be updated.
+	- The expression searches for an instance of the string in **TextSearchBox1** within the **ApproverEmail** field.
+Again, if you change the fields that appear in the gallery, you'll also need to update this argument.
-	- There is check to ensure that **TextSearchBox1** is not empty.
-If it is, the user is asking for all records, and the **Filter** function is bypassed.
+	- If **TextSearchBox1** is empty, the user wants to show all records, and the **Filter** function is bypassed.

-This is but one example, you can craft your own formula for the **Items** property depending on the needs of your app, composing **Filter**, **Sort**, and other functions and operators together.
+This is but one example; you can craft your own formula for the **Items** property, depending on the needs of your app, by composing **Filter**, **Sort**, and other functions and operators together.

-## Screen layouts ##
+## Screen design ##

-So far, we haven't discussed how controls are to be distributed across screens.
-And that is for a good reason - there are many possibilities and your selection will depend on your specific app's needs.
+So far, we haven't discussed other ways to distribute controls across screens.
+That's because you have many options, and the best selection depends on your specific app's needs.

-On a phone, with limited screen real estate, you will likely want different screens for browsing, viewing, and editing.
-In the examples above, we used the **Navigate** and **Back** functions to move between these screens.
+Because real estate on phone screens is so limited, you probably want to browse, display, and edit/create on different screens.
+In this topic, the **Navigate** and **Back** functions open each screen.

-On a tablet, with more screen real estate, you can place the **Gallery** control and the form controls on the same screen.
-No **Navigate** or **Back** is required.
+On a tablet, you can browse, display, and edit/create on two or even one screen.
+For the latter, no **Navigate** or **Back** function would be required.

-When working on the same screen, you need to be careful that the user can't change the selection in the **Gallery** and potentially lose edits in the **Edit form** control.
-To keep selection from moving if there are unsaved changes, set this property:
+If the user is working on the same screen, you need to be careful that the user can't change the selection in the **Gallery** and potentially lose edits in the **Edit form** control.
+To keep the user from selecting a different record when changes to another record haven't been saved yet, set this property the **Disabled** property of the gallery to this formula:<br>

-- **Gallery.Disabled = EditForm.Unsaved**
+**EditForm.Unsaved**